-According to New York dermatologist Julie Russak, MD, some patients have said their neuromodulators, which work to temporarily paralyze the muscles that contract and cause wrinkles, have “stopped working” over time.
-“Your body can develop antibodies to a specific product, so your immune system resists it,” she says.
-“Luckily, there are a few brands—Botox Cosmetic, Dysport and Xeomin—that we can use interchangeably to combat this.
-In most cases, people build up antibodies to the accessory protein in Botox Cosmetic and Dysport, rather than the active molecule.
+New York dermatologist Julie Russak, MD, agrees, saying the body can develop antibodies to a specific product and your immune system will resist it.
+“In most cases, people build up antibodies to the accessory protein in Botox Cosmetic and Dysport, rather than the active molecule.
 If this happens, we can switch to Xeomin, which doesn’t contain this specific type of protein.”

 Find a Doctor